tahsinac/az900-training/learning-path/principles-cloud-computing.md

 - Decide which cloud deployment model is best for you

 ## [What is cloud computing?](https://docs.microsoft.com/en-us/learn/modules/principles-cloud-computing/2-what-is-cloud-computing)
-Cloud computing is the delivery of computing services over the internet The cloud provider is responsible for the physical hardware required to execute your work, and for keeping it up-to-date.
+Cloud computing is the delivery of computing services over the internet.

+The cloud provider is responsible for the physical hardware required to execute your work, and for keeping it up-to-date.
 The computing services offered tend to vary by cloud provider.
 However, typically they include:

 - **Compute power** - such as Linux servers or web applications